Sandblasters are the perfect tool for shot blasting, scraping, stripping, and even cleaning surfaces. However, few people know exactly how they work!

 The sandblaster is equipped with a small tank that must be connected to an air compressor, leading to it sometimes being referred to as a compressor sandblaster gun.

 A special material (silica sand or synthetic abrasive sand) is placed inside the tank, both dry, previously filtered, and with defined grain size (sometimes variable).
-In this way, the pressurized air that passes quickly into the gun will suck the sand which, impacting on the material to be treated, is able to remove paints, rust, and oxides.
+In this way, the pressurized air that passes quickly into the gun will suck the sand which, impacting the material to be treated, is able to remove paints, rust, and oxides.

 It does this on all types of surfaces, even those of irregular shapes that may be difficult to treat with abrasive paper.

-An example of a sandblaster at work can be seen in the youtube demonstration below on a rusty hubcap.
+An example of a sandblaster at work can be seen in the YouTube demonstration below on a rusty hubcap.

 Here’s an example of a Le Lematec sandblaster that is readily available on Amazon!